 Considering women are the largest growing demographic in the gun industry, it’s about time that this problem was solved.
 Women should not have to put themselves at risk when they want to wear a dress, and they should always feel confident in what they wear.

 The Coveresque Concealment Dress by Tactica offers the perfect solution.
-With ambidextrous and inconspicuous pockets that reach all the way through, you can easily draw from a belly band, corset, or thigh holster while you wear your dress without having to lift it completely up and show more skin than you’d like.
+With ambidextrous and inconspicuous pockets that reach all the way through, you can easily draw from a belly band holster, corset holster, or thigh holster while you wear your dress without having to lift it completely up and show more skin than you’d like.